Bakhtiar07/coding4fun/#001__ 3 body problem/README.md

 ### Controls

-1. Mouse Click and Hold: Create a mass at the cursor's position.
+1. **Mouse Click and Hold**: Create a mass at the cursor's position.
 The longer you hold, the larger the mass.
-2. R Key: Reset the simulation, clearing all masses from the screen.
+2. **R Key**: Reset the simulation, clearing all masses from the screen.
-3. SPACEBAR: Pauses the simulation
+3. **SPACEBAR**: Pauses the simulation
-4. Q Key: Quits the simulation and closes window.
+4. **Q Key**: Quits the simulation and closes window.